MicrosoftDocs/win32/desktop-src/FileIO/microsoft-smb-protocol-authentication.md

 ---
-Description: 'The security model used in Microsoft SMB Protocol is identical to the one used by other variants of SMB, and consists of two levels of security&\#8212;user and share.' ms.assetid: '985aa9fe-af3f-406d-920d-7fd7d0d58674'
+Description: The security model used in Microsoft SMB Protocol is identical to the one used by other variants of SMB, and consists of two levels of security&\#8212;user and share. ms.assetid: 985aa9fe-af3f-406d-920d-7fd7d0d58674
-title: Microsoft SMB Protocol Authentication
+title: Microsoft SMB Protocol Authentication ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Microsoft SMB Protocol Authentication